hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

     * **the state saved address book contains the addresses in the config.txt, all with weight 10. (differs from previous section)**
     * **the used address book has the text `The Configuration Address Book Was Used.` (differs from previous section)**

-### Test Scenario 5: Software Upgrade, Staking Behavior 2
+### Test Scenario 5: Software Upgrade, Weighting Behavior 2
 #### Instructions

 1. Delete `sdk/data/saved` directory if it exists